-The definition of Link Info field is the same as the MLO GTK subelement described above.
+The definition of Link ID Info field is the same as the MLO GTK subelement described above.

 9.6.13.20 WNM Sleep Mode Response frame format

 …

 The MLO GTK subelement contains the GTK for the AP operating on the link identified by the Link ID subfield carried in the subelement.
 The format of the MLO GTK subelement is shown in Figure 9-1162a (WNM Sleep Mode MLO GTK subelement format).